 My dissertation research, conducted in archives in Israel, Britain, and South Africa, has been supported by a grant from the Posen Foundation's Posen Society of Fellows and by a Mellon International Dissertation Research Fellowship (IDRF) from the Social Science Research Council.

-Thesis Title: "Jewish Political Lives at the End of Empire: Zionism, Nationalism, and British Imperialism in India, South Africa, and Palestine, 1917-1948."
+Thesis Title: "Jewish Political Lives in the British Empire: Zionism, Nationalism, and Imperialism in Palestine, India, and South Africa, 1917-1948"

 Main Advisor: Professor Moss, Professor Walkowitz